-Blanca, a Penn Engineering student, began her freshman year with previous lab experience at the University of Texas at San Antonio Health Science Center and a strong interest in physical sciences.
+Blanca, a Penn Engineering student, began her first year with previous lab experience at the University of Texas at San Antonio Health Science Center and a strong interest in physical sciences.
 Initially a Chemical and Biomolecular Engineering major, Blanca also explored computer engineering, but ultimately found a perfect fit with Electrical Engineering.
 Blanca values the flexibility and small size of the Electrical Engineering department; most of Blanca’s Electrical and Systems Engineering classes have fewer than 30 students, which has encouraged her to go out of her comfort zone and create connections with undergraduate and graduate-level peers.
 In fact, halfway through her major, Blanca decided to submatriculate into an Electrical Engineering master’s program.
-Within four years, Blanca will graduate with both a bachelor’s and master’s degree in Electrical Engineering while still having space in her schedule to pursue other academic interests, including education.
+Within four years, Blanca will graduate with both a bachelor’s and master’s degree in Electrical Engineering while still having space in her schedule to pursue other academic interests.

-One of the ways that Blanca engages on campus is as a Teaching Assistant (TA) for several Electrical Engineering classes including ESE 150, Digital Audio Basics; ESE 215, Electrical Circuits and Systems; and,ESE 319, Fundamentals of Solid State Circuits.
-Given her responsibilities as a student and TA, Blanca views the Detkin Lab on campus as a second home –a space where she can relax and spend time with friends, and also collaborate with peers and faculty.
+One of the ways that Blanca engages on campus is as a Teaching Assistant (TA) for several Electrical Engineering classes including ESE 150: Digital Audio Basics; ESE 215: Electrical Circuits and Systems; and ESE 319: Fundamentals of Solid State Circuits.
+Given her responsibilities as a student and TA, Blanca views the Detkin Lab on campus as a second home, a space where she can relax with friends, and also collaborate with peers and faculty.

 Blanca loves the hands-on aspects of lab work and the way experiments make abstract ideas tangible.
 As Head Lab TA for Circuit Theory, Blanca remembers supporting students as they completed their final projects, which involved creating speakers that can hook up to phones or computers.
 This is a challenging feat and often the first difficult project students encounter in Penn Engineering.
-Blanca assisted her students during their many hours of effort and yes, frustration.
-In this situation, like others, Blanca extended her office hours to help students move past setbacks and create functional speakers.
-The result, Demo Day, is rewarding for everyone: Students are eager to share their work and music is everywhere.
+Blanca assisted her students during their many hours of effort and yes, frustration, too.
+In these moments, Blanca extended her office hours to help move them past setbacks.
+The results are shared on Demo Day – students are eager to share their work and music is everywhere!

 Blanca’s research experiences and academic work demonstrate an aptitude for discovery.
 In high school, Blanca’s work at the Voelcker Biomedical Research Academy in San Antonio illuminated the shape and behavior of DNA.
-Alongside Penn peers and advisorDr.
-Aflatouni, Blanca is currently working on her Senior Design Project, a culminating project within the Penn Engineering curriculum.
+Alongside Penn peers and advisor Dr. Aflatouni, Blanca is currently working on her Senior Design Project, a culminating project within the Penn Engineering curriculum.
 Blanca’s group is designing a radar that measures breathing rate.
 This flexible and non-contact device only needs to be placed near an individual to assess respiratory rates.
 Among other uses, their project has the potential to impact individuals who suffer from irregular sleeping patterns, such as those with sleep apnea.
 Data on individuals’ respiratory rates will be sent directly to personal electronic devices.